luciaalvarezuy/luciaalvarezuy/README.md

 ### <!--Hi there 👋-->
 ═══════════════════ Hi 👋 I'm Lucía ════════════════════
- A research psychologist turned data scientist who is passionate about testing models to understand processes
+ A research psychologist turned data scientist who is

+ passionate about testing models to understand processes

-   🔭and help organisations make more informed decisions.
+ and help organisations make more informed decisions.

-    🔭I enjoy honing and learning new skills and trying to make
+ I enjoy honing and learning new skills and trying to make

-    🔭the world a better place.
+ the world a better place.

-  🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...

  Feel free to ask me any questions.

  Follow me on LinkedIn.
  ═══════════════════════════════════════════════════════